 - Implementation Measure 2.3.3: Create direct and safe pedestrian access to transit stops by improving and/or adding safe crossings and walking paths. - Policy 2.4: Establish Community mobility hubs in City Center and South Gateway Center. - Implementation Measure 2.4.1: Plan and build a community mobility hub in City Center, where South Ogden residents and visitors can access a variety of transportation services including transit that builds off the 470 Bus Route, new park and ride facilities, a new shuttle system, and micro-mobility facilities such as e-scooters and bikeshare stations. - Implementation Measure 2.4.2: Consider the establishment of a mobility hub at South Gateway as a long-term enhancement, building on the Harrison Boulevard corridor, Weber State University connections, and the 455 Bus Route. - Policy 2.5: Create community gathering spaces. - Implementation Measure 2.5.1: Identify locations at each center for designated community gathering spaces such as plazas and parks.
-These should be combined with the design of the mobility hubs, potentially increasing usage of the services provided. - Implementation Measure 2.5.2: Ensure the community is part of the decision-making process when selecting sites and designing facilities so they maximize community opportunities and meet a range of needs. - Policy 2.6: Create quality bike infrastructure and environments - Implementation Measure 2.5.3: Design the two centers as active transit nodes that include integrated pedestrian and bicycle paths and trails in a safe, convenient, and legible way, mobility hubs and transit stops.
+These should be combined with the design of the mobility hubs, potentially increasing usage of the services provided. - Implementation Measure 2.5.2: Ensure the community is part of the decision-making process when selecting sites and designing facilities so they maximize community opportunities and meet a range of needs. - Policy 2.6: Create quality bike infrastructure and environments - Implementation Measure 2.5.3: Design the City's centers as active transit nodes that include pedestrian and bicycle paths, mobility hubs, and transit stops that are integrated, safe, convenient, and easy-to-use.